List of New Hampshire historical markers (101–125): 122. Mount Washington Hotel / Bretton Woods Monetary Conference

-This marker has different text on each side.
-One side reads:
+This marker has different text on each side:

 "Standing to the east, the Mount Washington Hotel was completed in 1902 as one of the largest, most modern grand hotels in the White Mountains, one of the few built in a single campaign.
 Designed by New York architect Charles Alling Gifford (1861-1937), the hotel was financed by Concord, N.H. native Joseph Stickney (1840-1903), an industrialist who had purchased 10,000 acres here in 1881.
 Served by as many as 57 trains a day, the Mount Washington Hotel became known as one of the most luxurious summer resorts in the United States.
 It was designated a National Historic Landmark in 1986."

-The text on the other side has been revised at least once.
-As of 1993, the text was:

-"In 1944 the United States government chose the Mount Washington Hotel as the side for a gathering of representatives of 44 countries.
-This was to be the famed Bretton Woods Monetary Conference.
-The conference established the World Bank, set the gold standard at $35 an ounce, and chose the American dollar as the backbone of international exchange.
-The meeting provided the world with a badly needed post war currency stability."